-The correct path is somewhere in the middle– focusing on strategy and considering tells when they present themselves.
+The correct path is somewhere in the middle–focusing on strategy while also considering tells when they present themselves.

-Hey Upswing readers, I’m Zachary Elwood.
-I’m here to share a new, updated list of the top 4 most practically useful physical poker tells.
+Hey Upswing readers!
+I’m Zachary Elwood.
+I’m here to share a new, updated list of the top 4 most useful physical poker tells.
 (I’ll write about verbal tells later.)

-I chose these 4 tells because all of them are either quite common or unusually reliable.
+I chose these 4 tells because they are common or reliable, or both.

-Let’s start with perhaps the most well understood tell amongst the general poker playing population.
+Let’s start with perhaps the most well understood tell among the poker playing population.

-Most somewhat experienced players know that when you’re reaching for a bet and your opponent starts to reach for chips, as if ready to call you, it’s an indicator that your opponent doesn’t have a strong hand.
+Most experienced players know that when you reach for chips to bet and your opponent then also starts to reach for chips, as if ready to immediately call, it’s an sign they probably don’t have a strong hand.

-Still, many players aren’t aware of how the more subtle versions of this tell can play out.
-Often, even just a tiny amount of unusual movement from a waiting-to-act player makes it more likely they’re not at the top of their range.
+There are more subtle ways this tell can manifest itself.
+Often, even just a small unusual movement from a waiting-to-act player makes it more likely they’re not at the top of their range.

 - Minor chip movements before checking to the aggressor

-On the turn, the first player checks and calls a bet from the second player.
-On the river, the first player slowly grabs his chips and riffles them for a couple seconds before finally checking.
-This might seem very subtle or minor, but it can be a sign that a player is unconsciously trying to express some interest in the pot, which will make a weak hand more likely.
-You should look for defensive behaviors when opponents check, not just when they are facing a potential bet.
+Suppose that, on the turn, a player checks and calls a bet from a player behind in a timely manner.
+On the river, the first player then slowly grabs her chips and riffles them for a couple seconds before checking.
+This behavior is subtle, but it can be a sign that she is unconsciously trying to give the impression that she has interest in the pot, which makes a weak hand more likely.
+The lesson here is that you should look for defensive behaviors when opponents check, not just when they are facing a potential bet.

-On the river, a player checks and, as his opponent thinks, the first player positions his hand on the rail, close to his chips.
-Even small movements towards chips can be a subtle indicator of discomfort and an unconscious attempt to subtly discourage a bet.
+Suppose that on the river a player checks and, as his opponent thinks, the first player positions his hand on the rail, close to his chips.
+Even small movements toward one’s chips can be a subtle indicator of discomfort, and thus an unconscious attempt to discourage a bet.

-Subtle indicators like these are far from 100% reliable, so it helps if you can find other signs of defensiveness, such as:
+Subtle indicators like these are far from perfectly reliable, of course, so it helps if you can find other signs of defensive behavior, such as:

-The more signs that point to defensiveness, the more you might be encouraged to bluff.
+The more signs that indicate defensiveness, the more you might have the opportunity to bluff.

-One caveat: Some players move around a good amount in general, and this pattern will mean less for these players.
-You should always study a player a bit to get a sense of their usual during-hand behavior.
+One caveat: Some players move around a good amount in general, and so this pattern will be less reliable for these players.
+You should always study your opponents over time to get a sense of how they normally behave.